SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

     we take a shortcut and do a manual installation of `NodeJS` with at least one bad practice.

-    In the original image of `NodeJS` the download the required files and then check the downloads against `GPG` signatures.
-We have skipped this part in our `ha` image but in practice, you should check everything you do to avoid issues like `man in the middle`.
+    In the original image of `NodeJS` the download of the required files and then check the downloads against `GPG` signatures.
+We have skipped this part in our `ha`image but in practice, you should check everything you do to avoid issues like the `man in the middle` attack.

     You can take a look to the following links if you want: